 Each state has its own laws regarding how asbestos liability is determined.
 For example, New Jersey and North Dakota have recently rejected secondary asbestos exposure claims altogether.
 Other states, such as California, have awarded compensation to victims of secondary exposure.

 Like plaintiffs who are directly exposed to asbestos, claimants indirectly injured by asbestos may be eligible for compensation.
 In order to bring a successful legal claim, they must be able to trace their exposure to a defendant who is liable for failure to warn or protect against the dangers.
-This usually involves investigating the work history of a family member who was exposed on the job.
+This usually involves an attorney, that specializes in asbestos, investigating the work history of a family member who was exposed on the job.

 New Jersey was among the first states to award compensation to victims of secondary asbestos exposure.
 In 2006, the New Jersey Supreme Court ruled that spouses of asbestos workers may hold companies liable for illnesses caused by secondhand exposure.
 In 2016, the same court extended the duty of care beyond spouses to include anyone who lived with an asbestos worker such as children, domestic partners and visitors.